 The athletic and fitness center was constructed in 1969 with the addition of the gym and swimming pool in 1976.
 While the college has been diligent in maintaining the facility, the cost of renovation now exceeds the cost of new construction.
 The building consists of cast-in-place concrete walls and floor slab.
 The condition of the concrete has spalled and cracked at the walls, floors, and beams.
 The leaching of chemicals and mineral deposits has had an adverse effect on the overall life of the facility.
-Because the building is in need of significant repair far beyond its structural life, the college must propose a new facility to house athletics, recreation, student services tutoring, and career counseling services of approximately 81,000 net assignable square feet.
+Because the building is in need of significant repair far beyond its structural life, the college must propose a new facility of approximately 81,000 net assignable square feet.
 By the time this project is complete, the athletic and fitness center will be 55 years old.

 The purpose of this new complex is to design and construct a new facility that will unite both academics and athletics to provide the necessary space to accommodate mathematics, athletics, recreation, student services functions, and a multi-purpose event area.
 The new facility is proposed at approximately 122,000 net assignable square feet (NASF) and 193,000 gross square feet (GSF).
-Shared spaces that will connect mathematics and athletics include instructional space, tutoring and career counseling areas, and the multi-purpose area.
+Shared spaces that will connect mathematics and athletics may include instructional space, study and tutoring areas, and a multi-purpose area.